fffaraz/awesome-persian/README.md

 *Persian and Gregorian Date Converter*

 * [persianDatepicker](https://github.com/behzadi/persianDatepicker) - A lightweight jQuery plugin that select persian(jalali) date with selectable years and months and other options.
+* [SQLCLR-Jalali-Date-Utility](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility) - Includes several functions to make it easier for you to work with Persian dates in Microsoft SQL Server (2005+)
 * [PersianDateTime](http://persiandatetime.codeplex.com/) - C# Jalali Calendar that can be used instead of System.DateTime structure.
 * [jalalidate](https://github.com/aziz/jalalidate) - A library for working with Jalali Calendar (a.k.a Persian Calendar).
 * [Jalali.py](https://github.com/mjnaderi/Jalali.py) - A simple Python library for converting between Persian date and Gregorian date.